gracenng/gracenng/README.md

 ### Hello World 👋 I'm Grace 🧃

   🌱 I'm a fourth year Computer Engineering student at UWaterloo.
+I'm interested in security, distributed infrastructure and political economics

-  🌱 I'm interested in security, distributed infrastructure and political economics.
+  🌱 I'm looking for New Grad roles starting June 2024 ✨

   🔭 Currently working on: